SofaPirate/Plaquette/docs/waves.rst

 Timing Functions
 ----------------

-Oscillators come with various timing functions to control their behavior:
+Oscillators offer various timing functions to control their behavior:

 - **start()**: Starts/restarts the oscillator.
 - **stop()**: Stops it and resets it.